ncatlab/nlab-content/pages/9/1/0/4/4019/content.md

 ## Idea ##

-Bornological vector spaces are a kind of [[topological vector spaces]].
+Bornological vector spaces are a kind of [[topological vector space]].

 On [[normed space|normed spaces]]
  [[linear operators]] are [[continuous map|continuous]] iff they are bounded.
 On bornological spaces this property is retained by definition.